 Regardless of whether or not the studying of migraine is influenced by gender bias, there is one basic truth.
 Migraines are not just headaches.

 Once you know whether you’re suffering from a migraine vs. headache, it’s time to get help.
 You can try simple relaxation and stress-reduction techniques to get started.
-Find even more advice for treating mild to moderate cases of head pain on our blog.
+To learn more about treating and preventing migraines, check out:

-If these techniques don’t work, it may be time to call in a pain doctor.
-For more severe or chronic cases, a pain doctor can help you identify your symptoms, diagnose the cause of your pain, and provide options for treatments that could work.
+If these techniques don’t work, it may be time to find a pain specialist in your area.
+For more severe or chronic cases, a pain doctor can help you identify your symptoms.
+They can also diagnose the cause of your pain, deciding if you’re suffering from a migraine vs. headache.
+They can also provide options for treatments that work.
 Get started today by clicking the button below.